App version: 0.1.0

 Compare Lenders in One Simple Step

 At Lantern by SoFi, we’re here to help simplify the process of finding financing, so you have more time to manage your business.
-All you have to do is fill out one simple form to access some of the top small business financing options from top lenders.
+Simply fill out one simple form to receive an offer from one of our top small business lenders.
 No guessing, no waiting.
 Whether you’re just starting or you have a rapidly growing business, we’ve got solutions for various business loan purposes.
-Compare small business lenders today.

 About the Author